larammerce/docs/8.x/core-concepts/admin-requests.md

 });

 ```
- Now path to the `/app/Models/Product.php/` and write the code below in the file:
+ Now path to the `/app/Models/Product.php/` and write the codes below in the file:

  ```php{4-7}
  ...